classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/google-places.md

 ---

-5. Finally, go to Admin Panel -> Settings -> Apps and paste the API Key into Google Map Key and hit **Save Settings**.
+5. Go to Admin Panel -> Settings -> Apps in your Eventmie Pro FullyLoaded website, paste the API Key into Google Map Key, and click **Save Settings**.

 ---